Ayumudayo/LinkEmbed/README.md

 - **Performance & Scalability**:
     - Utilizes a thread pool for concurrent metadata fetching.
     - Built-in rate limiting to avoid being blocked by target websites.
-    - In-memory caching for frequently linked URLs to provide instant embeds and reduce fetching.
+    - In-memory caching for frequently linked URLs (LRU) with TTL and memory budgets to prevent runaway growth.